kazeburo/Redis-Jet/README.md

 # DESCRIPTION

-This is project is still in a very early development stage.
+This project is still in a very early development stage.
 IT IS NOT READY FOR PRODUCTION!

 Redis::Jet is yet another XS implemented Redis Client.
 This module provides